dprzygocka/Group4-TourGuide/README.md

 # Group4-TourGuide
-Project for class Databases for Developers.
+Final project for class Databases for Developers.